marselgray/d3intro/README.md

 D3 will evenly distribute your ordinal data.
 It’s important to note that it will apply padding at the end.

 A band is a specific set of numbers in a range.
 The set of numbers are usually distributed evenly in a pattern.
 Not always, but that’s usually the case.

+### Refining the Bar Graph

+You can use numeric data as ordinal data if you wish.
+Instead of using the numbers themselves, you can use their index.

+The band width is the distance between number in the band range.
+D3 provides a function called bandwidth() which will calculate this for you without the padding.

+Band scales were made specifically for bar charts so it’s recommend you use them.

+### Updating the Bar Graph

+There are 3 situations you’ll find yourself in when it comes to updating data.
+This can be a change in your original date, an addition or a removal.

+Changes in data usually occur during an event.
+By default, D3 supports all JavaScript events by using the on() function on a selection.

+The reverse() function is a JavaScript array function that will take care of reversing the values in your array.

+You can bind your data to the elements again to let D3 be aware of the change.
+You will have to redraw only the elements affected and only change the attributes that were affected.